About the 29th Annual National Health

-Now in its 24th year, the National Health Information Awards honors high-quality consumer health information.
-The awards program is organized by the Health Information Resource Center (HIRC), a national clearinghouse for professionals who work in consumer health fields.
-Other HIRC programs include the Digital Health Awards, and National Women’s Health & Fitness Day.
+In 2022, the National Health Information Awards celebrates 29 years of honoring high-quality consumer health information.
+The National Health Information Awards is organized by the Health Information Resource Center (HIRC), a national clearinghouse for professionals who work in consumer health fields.
+Other HIRC programs include the Digital Health Awards®.

 All materials and/or programs developed and/or distributed between

 January 1, 2021 and December 31, 2021 are eligible for the 2022 competition.

 The materials or programs submitted must have been developed

 for use by consumers, not health professionals.
 Due to the continuing Covid-19 crisis, entries for this year must be submitted in a digital format: either upload a PDF copy or provide a direct link (URL) for your entry.

 There are 21 entry categories and 17 entry divisions for the 2022 competition.

 $75 per entry

 April 15, 2022